karel-brinda/MiniPhy/README.md

 phylogenetically related genomes, of up to approx. 10k genomes per batch (for more information on batching strategies, see the [paper](http://doi.org/10.1101/2023.04.15.536996)).
-Upon the execution of the pipeline by `make`, MOF-Compress performs phylogenetic compression of the assemblies or associated de Bruijn graphs.
+Upon the execution by `make`,
+MOF-Compress performs phylogenetic compression of the assemblies or associated de Bruijn graphs.
-All the compressed outputs and calculated statistics are then placed in `output/`.
+All the compressed outputs and the calculated statistics are then placed in `output/`.